MindTheSystem/mindthesystem/src/pages/index.md

         subtitle: >-
           We believe in equipping you with a sustained approach to complex problem-solving, which is a system for quality of decisions.
-        title: The Big Title For the Feature
+        title: A system for quality decisions
         content: >
           “How did we arrive at that decision?
 Should a different mix of people be involved, or involved in a different way?
 Should we change how we